5 tips to get the shut-eye you need as you begin your college career

 Fitting time for sleep into your schedule is difficult, but it’s actually easier to accomplish than the 20 page research paper or resisting the bottomless chocolate cake served in the dining hall.
 We’re sure you can manage.
 Here’s how you can enjoy a well-rested, academically successful college experience.

+1. Have an open conversation with your roommate.
 3 a.m.!
-You’re trying to sleep and your roommate is bingeing “Orange is the New Black.”
+You’re trying to sleep and your roommate is binging “Game of Thrones” – again!
 Or entertaining a special guest.
 Or they’re actually sleeping – and snoring earsplittingly.
 What do you do?
 You could ignore these situations for the next seven months in fear of an awkward situation while growing grumpier and sleep-deprived.
 Or you can tackle it head-on.

 “Silence is often viewed as consent in roommate situations,” says Harlan Cohen, author of “The Naked Roommate” “It’s easy to blame your roommate, but it all starts with you.”

-Creating a Hilton suite in your shoebox of a dorm room with a twin mattress is impossible, but do what you can to create a calm, cool, comfortable sleeping environment.
+2. Adjust your environment.
+Creating a Hilton suite in your shoebox of a dorm room with a twin mattress is impossible, but you can create a calm, cool, comfortable sleeping environment.
 If your bed is positioned next to the door where the hustle and bustle of the hallway creeps through, move it somewhere else in the room.
 Hang curtains around your bed to add privacy – a tapestry would also work great and add some personality to your space.
 Think tie-dye or geometrical patterns.
 Build a pillow fort, pillows absorb sound and make for a fun sleep.
 Fans are also an option to drown out sound and add to the coolness.
 The goal is to make yourself comfortable while getting your snooze on.

+4. Steal an afternoon nap.
 Remember nap time?
 Guess what…they’re back!
 Master the art of napping and give yourself a quick boost from a jam-packed academic day.
 The best time to power up is after lunch or early afternoon – go for a short 20-minute booster of a full sleep cycle nap of 90 minutes.
 Check your roommates schedule to ensure alone time.
 Napping late afternoon or early evening will mess with your nighttime routine.
 Try the NASA Nap, a 26-minute nap that will increase performance by 34% and alertness by 54%.
 Nap wisely.

+5. Practice better sleep hygiene basics.
 A lot of your regular routine will be totally different in college, especially the workload and not having mom assist in rolling you out of bed for class.
 Even your friend groups may change.